 Compliance with Google's Guidelines

-This includes maintaining a 5% click-through rate (CTR) and implementing conversion tracking
+This includes maintaining a 5% click-through rate (CTR) and implementing conversion tracking.

 No Ineligible Categories